Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > ```
 >
 > Using `@UnsafeVariance` is inherently unsafe and should be used only when the programmer can guarantee that variance violations would not result in runtime errors.
-> For example, receiving a value in a contravariant position for a covariant class parameter is usually ok if the function involved is guaranteed not to mutate internal state of the class.
+> For example, receiving a value in a contravariant position for a covariant class parameter is usually OK if the function involved is guaranteed not to mutate internal state of the class.
 >
 > For examples on how restrictions are lifted for private visibility (private-to-this), see [visibility section][Declaration visibility]